-FORM 10-K \boxtimes ANNUAL REPORT PURSUANT TO SI ECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended August 30, 2003 OR TRANSITION REPORT PURSUANT T 1934 TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period fromto Commission File Number: 000-30789 ENTEGRIS, INC. Minnesota Exact name of registrant as specified in its charter) $41 ext{-}1941551$ (State or other jurisdiction of (I.R.S.
-Employer incorporation or organization) Identification Number) 3500 Lyman Boulevard Chaska, Minnesota 55318 (Address of principal executive offices) Registrant's te elephone number, including area code: (952) 556-3131
+FORM 1 0-K -------- -----

-Securities re gistered pursuant to Section 12(b) of the Act: None Securities s registered pursuant to Section 12(g) of the Act: Common Stock, \$0.01 Par Value during 9 1,7 filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 nat the registrant was required to file such reports) and (2) has been subject to such filing best of rs pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the ation statements incorporated by reference in Part III of this Form 10K or any amendment to this Indicate by check mark whether the registrant is an acc celerated filer (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
-Yes $oxdot$ No $oxdot$ as repo orted by the Nasdaq National Market, was approximate 5 percent or more of the outstanding Common Shares h on-affiliates of the registrant, based on the last sale price of the Common Stock on October 31, 2003 ely \$595 million.
-Shares held by each officer and director of the registrant and by each person who have been excluded from this computation in that such persons may be deemed to be affiliates of the ose is not necessarily a conclusive determination for other purposes.
-The number of outstanding shares of the registrant's C Common Stock, \$0.01 Par Value, as of October 31, 2003 was 72,627,592.
+$\times$ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15( d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended August 28, 2004 OR TRANSITION REPORT PURSUANT TO SECTION 13 OI 1934 R 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Numb er: 000-30789 ENTEGRI (Exact name of registrant as spe Minnesota (State or other jurisdiction of incorporation or organization) 41-1941551 (I.R.S.
+Employer Identification Number) 3500 Lyman Bot Chaska, Minneso (Address of principal exe ta 55318 Registrant's telephone number, includ ing area code: (952) 556-3131 Securities registered pursuant to Sec tion 12(b) of the Act: None Securities registered pursuant to Common Stock, \$0.0 · during Indicate by check mark whether the registrant (1) has filed all reports required to the preceding 12 months (or for such shorter period that the registrant was requements for the past 90 days.
+Yes $\boxtimes$ No $\square$ best of Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of registrant's knowledge, in definitive proxy or information statements incorpora 10-K. ⊠ Indicate by check mark whether the registrant is an accelerated filer (as defined in Rule 12b-2 of the Securities Exchange Act of 1934).
+Yes ⊠ No □ as repo The aggregate market value of voting stock held by non-affiliates of the registra orted by the NASDAQ National Market, was approximately \$450 million.
+Share 5 percent or more of the outstanding Common Shares have been excluded from ant.
+This determination of affiliate status for this purpose is not necessarily a content of the content s held by each officer and director of the registrant and by each person who this computation in that such persons may be deemed to be affiliates of the The number of outstanding shares of the registrant's Common Stock, \$0.01 Par Value, as of October 29, 2004 was 73,246,675.